Research

 Labor market expansion remains intact

-Although job growth was uneven in recent months, the labor market expansion showed little signs of stalling.
-Employers added an average of 200,000 jobs during the last 3 months, which is slightly above the average monthly pace of job growth during 2025.
+Although job growth slowed in recent months, the labor market expansion showed little signs of stalling.
+Employers added an average of 143,000 jobs during April and May, which was above the average monthly gain of 111,000 jobs during the first 3 months of 2025.

 Unemployment rate remains historically low

-The jobless rate ticked slightly higher during the second half of 2024, but continues to suggest that the economy is at or near full employment.
-The national unemployment rate stood at 4.1% in February, which represented the 40th consecutive month at a level of 4.2% or lower.
+The jobless rate ticked higher from the sub-4% lows of 2022 and 2023, but continues to suggest that the economy is at or near full employment.
+The national unemployment rate stood at 4.2% in May, which represented the 43rd consecutive month at a level of 4.2% or lower.

-Job growth slowed during the second half of 2024, but gains are expected to continue throughout 2025.
-The national economy is projected to add a net 1.5 million jobs during 2025, which would be down from the 2 million jobs added during 2024.
-Overall, 2025 is expected to represent the 5th consecutive year of job growth, with total gains in excess of 17.5 million jobs.
+Job growth slowed in recent months, but the labor market expansion is expected to continue throughout 2025 – albeit at a more modest pace.
+The national economy is projected to add a net 1.4 million jobs during 2025, which would be down from the 2 million jobs added during 2024.
+Despite the slowdown, 2025 is expected to represent the 5th consecutive year of job growth, with total gains in excess of 17.5 million jobss.

 Personal income growth expected to slow in 2025

-After the income support programs enacted during the pandemic ran their course, household income was buoyed by the healthy labor market.
-Looking ahead, wage growth is expected to continue in 2025, but decelerating employment gains will likely dampen the increase in aggregate income.
-Disposable personal income – a key driver of restaurant sales – is projected to increase at an inflation-adjusted rate of 1.7% in 2025.
+Wage growth is expected to continue in 2025, but decelerating employment gains will likely dampen the increase in aggregate income.
+Disposable personal income – a key driver of restaurant sales – is projected to increase at an inflation-adjusted rate of 1.4% in 2025.
 While still positive, that would be down from a stronger 2.7% gain in 2024.

-Overall, the expectation is that the U.S. economy will continue to grow at a moderate pace in 2025.
-Real Gross Domestic Product (GDP) – the value of goods and services produced in the United States – is projected to increase at a 1.6% rate in 2025.
-While that would be down from the gains of nearly 3% in both 2023 and 2024, it still represents meaningful growth at this stage of the economic expansion.
+Overall, the expectation is that the U.S. economy will slow significantly in 2025, with continued modest gains projected for 2026.
+Real Gross Domestic Product (GDP) – the value of goods and services produced in the United States – is projected to increase at a 1.5% rate in 2025.
+That would be down from the gains of nearly 3% in both 2023 and 2024, and would represent the weakest annual gain since 2020.